storpool/storpool-cloudstack-integration/README.md

 #### Setting up a StorPool PRIMARY storage pool in CloudStack

-From the WEB UI, go to Infrastructure -> Primary Storage -> Add Primary Storage
+From the Web UI, go to Infrastructure -> Primary Storage -> Add Primary Storage

 **Scope:** select Zone-Wide